Freight Shipping from Wichita to Newark

 How much does it cost to ship freight from Wichita to Newark?

-Full truckload (FTL) rates from Wichita, KS to Newark, NJ currently range from $3,505-$4,320 for a standard dry van load over the 1,630-mile route.
+Full truckload (FTL) rates from Wichita, KS to Newark, NJ currently range $3,505-$4,320 (roughly $2.17-$2.65 per mile over 1,630 miles).
 LTL shipments typically cost $1,097-$1,786 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Wichita to Newark?